HoangChuongNguyen/mono-consistent-depth/README.md

 ## Overview

 There exist different pair of object depth and motion that could satisfy the photometric constraint.
-However, it is difficult to determinine which is the correct.
+However, it is difficult to determinine which is the correct one.
 This is the root of the scale ambiguity issue in dynamic region.

 <p align="center">
   <img src="assets/scale_ambiguity.jpg" alt="Depth scale ambiguity issue in dynamic region" width="300" />